Ladder99/fanuc-driver/README.md

 [configuration-layout](documentation/configuration-layout.md)
 [focas-function-matrix](documentation/focas-function-matrix.md)

-Features and requests can be fulfulled through our development team.
+Features and requests can be fulfilled through our development team.
 Please contact us for more information.